SKrotkih/SimpleOrganizer/README.md

 The Project is in progress.
 Is planned:
-- add or to remove icons and categories
+- add or remove icons and categories
 - make login (now is used login with default user and password on the parse.com).
+- add events to the Reminder app